kunfengchen/carnd-p5/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-Impletmented in train() at [classifier.py](classifier.py), I trained a linear SVM using combination of features...
+Impletmented at train() in [classifier.py](classifier.py), I trained a linear SVM using combination of features hogs of YCrCb channel 1, 2, and 3, plus binned color features and color histogram features.
+All data had scaled using StandardScaler.
+Split the data into 80:20 of train and test set.
+The training accuracy is 100%, and test accuracy 0.9986.
+I saved the scaler and training model to files `x_scaler.pkl` and `linearSVC_model.pkl` for later pipeline to use.

 ###Sliding Window Search